-Current: Clinical translational research and Molecular mechanisms.
+Current: Clinical translational research and molecular mechanism.

-Interests: Signal Transduction, Lasers, Biological regulation.
+Interests: Signal Transduction, Lasers, Biological regulation, Photobiomodulation.

-Inserm Researcher in the field of Cardiovascular Research, currently focusing on therapeutic angiogenesis with polymer-based targeted growth factor delivery.
+INSERM Tenured Researcher in the field of Cardiovascular Research, currently focusing on therapeutic angiogenesis with polymer-based targeted growth factor delivery.

 PhD in Tumor Biology (Pr Yihai Cao, Karolinska Institutet, Sweden), and expertise in Adipose tissue angiogenesis.
 Postdoc at UCLA (Pr Lily Wu) in molecular imaging and tumor lymphangiogenesis field.